9 Things That Will Happen When You Meet the Right Person

 YOU SHARE A SENSE OF HUMOR

 Relations are challenging.
 Long-distance or cross-cultural partnerships are more challenging.
-However, you have a higher chance of surviving hardship intact if you can still make each other laugh when things are tough.
+However, you have a higher chance of surviving hardship intact if you can make each other laugh when things are tough.

 When you think you know, give it 12 months.
-If after a year, you still know, then you’re probably right.
+If you still know after a year, then you’re probably right.

 You might also like: